Babysitter checklist - CareforKids.com.au ® ChildcareJobs.com.au

 • Be clear on your rules for smoking and alcohol consumption.

-There will be a lot of important information for the babysitter to understand and remember, so you may want to write down such as:
+There will be a lot of important information for the babysitter to understand and remember, so you may want to write it down.
+Think about things like:

 • Information about the child – include name, age, medical conditions